keensoft/alfresco-esign-cert/README.md

 ```

 PDF files can be signed up to 6 times on 6 different positions.
 Once a PDF is signed in a certain position that position is no longer available for signing.
 The signatures positions are defined in **alfresco-global.properties**.

+To enable download signature report tool, is necessary set to true property **esign.download.signature.report.enabled** on alfresco-global.properties.
+Then, you can canfigure the default position of CSV and/or signature resume watermarks with properties **esign.download.signature.report.default.csv.place** and/or **esign.download.signature.report.default.signature.info.place**.

+Availables values are:

+* esign.download.signature.report.default.signature.info.place
+	* signature.info.first.page
+	* signature.info.last.page
+	* signature.info.all.pages
+	* signature.info.none
+* esign.download.signature.report.default.csv.place
+	* csv.first.page
+	* csv.last.page
+	* csv.all.pages
+	* csv.none

+If you don't set those properties, Alfresco asks to user the position of CSV and signature resume for printing.

 Todo
 ----------------------